Tournia/presentation-screen/README.md

-# presentation-screen
+# Tournia.net presentation screen
 Display matches on a TV screen or monitor.
-This project is developed for the [Tournia](http://www.tournia.net/) system.
+This project is developed for the [Tournia.net](http://www.tournia.net/) system.

 ## Getting Started